charignon/charignon.github.io/_posts/2016-02-02-changeset-evolution.md

 <figcaption>The second developer rewrote b as well</figcaption>
 </figure>

-Then you decide to put your work together:
+Then you decide to put your work together.
+For example, you can do that by pulling from eachother's repository.
+The obsolescence markers and revisions are exchanged and you end up with the following state:

 <figure style="text-align:center">
 <img style="display: block; margin: 0 auto" alt="Before running the amend command" src ="/assets/evolve/amend7.dot.svg" />